Jinwoo290350/EchosignGlove/README.md

 | *0.20*   | *0.70*    | C          | D               | ❌      |
 | *0.80*   | *0.40*    | D          | D               | ✅      |
 | *...*    | *...*     | ...        | ...             | ...     |

-*Note: Replace sample data with actual values from your test results.*

 ### Interpretation of Results